Military Award Ceremony Indoors

 Less Isolation for Those with Suicide Risk

-Key Features of the Connect Experience
+Key Features of the Core Connections Experience

-The Connect Program represents a fundamental shift from traditional suicide prevention training.
+Core Connections represents a fundamental shift from traditional suicide prevention training.
 The program builds team-wide protective factors and equips participants with practical, experience-based skills.

 Interactive Learning